Impact of the COVID-19 pandemic on the Walt Disney Company: Theme parks

 The Disney International Programs returned to Orlando with the Cultural Representative Program in August 2022, as announced by Disney Programs on March 25, 2022.

 Cruises

 On March 12, 2020, Disney Cruise Line made the decision to stop sailing.
 It suspended all ships on March 14, when the US Centers for Disease Control and Prevention ordered cruises to stop sailing for 30 days.
 On April 6, Disney Cruise Line extended its shutdown and announced it would not launch ships until April 28, and would not travel to Canada until July 1, in line with Canadian cruise ship restrictions.
-As compensation to passengers, Disney is offering full refunds or to re-book a cruise for within 15 months of the original departure.
+As compensation to passengers, Disney offered full refunds or to re-book a cruise for within 15 months of the original departure.
 Per CDC direction, the cruise line on June 8, 2020, its restart dates canceled additional trips with Dream class ships sailings through July 27 while the Magic and Wonder sailings through October 2 and September 14, 2020, respectively.